IndieCoder0016/InfinteAutoplaySlider/README.md

-this repository contains source code for script demostrated in Youtube video :https://youtu.be/zvTXjohja64
+This repository contains source code for script demostrated in Youtube video :https://youtu.be/zvTXjohja64